 Care Needs After Diagnosis Of A Cardiac Dysrhythmia

 Most types of cardiac dysrhythmia are chronic conditions meaning they are expected to last for an extended period of time.
-An individual who is diagnosed with a cardiac dysrhythmia will likely need to manage this condition for the rest of their lives.
+An individual who is diagnosed with cardiac dysrhythmia will likely need to manage this condition for the rest of their lives.
 However, this is not always the case.
 Some types of dysrhythmia such as atrial flutter may not be considered “chronic” since it may be a symptom of another illness or condition.

 Chronic cardiac dysrhythmias may present a variety of care needs.
-A person with a chronic cardiac dysrhythmia will likely still be able to complete most daily tasks for themselves.
+A person with chronic cardiac dysrhythmia will likely still be able to complete most daily tasks for themselves.
 However, because dysrhythmia may leave an individual feeling weak or lightheaded, they may not be able to care for themselves the way they used to.
 Chronic dysrhythmias may also lead to less blood flow to other organs such as the brain or lungs.
 This decreased blood flood can also make it difficult for a person to perform their own self-care.

-An individual with a chronic cardiac dysrhythmia may require assistance with activities of daily living (ADLs).
+An individual with chronic cardiac dysrhythmia may require assistance with activities of daily living (ADLs).
 ADLs include activities such as bathing, dressing, eating, and toileting.
-These activities may be more difficult for a person with a chronic cardiac dysrhythmia.
+These activities may be more difficult for a person with chronic cardiac dysrhythmia.
 They may have trouble maintaining their balance in the shower or standing for long periods of time.
 When a person can no longer manage ADLs independently, they may need additional assistance to live safely and maintain their quality of life.

-Due to lifestyle and medication changes associated with a diagnosis of a cardiac dysrhythmia, a person may be overwhelmed and need assistance with other tasks of managing daily life.
+Due to lifestyle and medication changes associated with a diagnosis of cardiac dysrhythmia, a person may be overwhelmed and need assistance with other tasks of managing daily life.
 These other tasks are known as instrumental activities of daily living (IADLs) and include activities such as medication management, money management, meal preparation, and transportation arrangements.
 These tasks are made more complex by the demands of managing a cardiac dysrhythmia and may require assistance.

-A doctor may prescribe medication or medication changes when a cardiac dysrhythmia is diagnosed.
-These medications will vary depending on the individual, the type of dysrhythmia, and on other health conditions the person may have.
+A doctor may prescribe medication or medication changes when cardiac dysrhythmia is diagnosed.
+These medications will vary depending on the individual, the type of dysrhythmia, and other health conditions the person may have.
 Some commonly-prescribed medications for cardiac dysrhythmias include: